-- Both the little-known RPG Divine Divinity by Larian Studios and the somewhat better known first installment of the Hack And Slash franchise Sacred by Ascaron were originally supposed to be set in the The Dark Eye universe (having no connection whatsoever otherwise).
+- Both the little-known RPG Divine Divinity by Larian Studios and the somewhat better-known first installment of the Hack and Slash franchise Sacred by Ascaron were originally supposed to be set in the The Dark Eye universe (having no connection whatsoever otherwise).
 The Larian game had the title The Lady, the Mage and the Knight, abbreviated as LMK, which, in the German title, would have stood for Legenden der Magierkriege, i.e. "legends of the Mage Wars" (the Mage Wars being a period in the history of Aventuria in the TDE setting).
-The precursor of Sacred was called Armalion (a powerful artefact in the TDE universe).
+The precursor of Sacred was called Armalion (a powerful artifact in the TDE universe).
 In both cases, problems with the license prevented the projects from leaving the pre-alpha stage, but the existing code and parts of the art were used as building blocks for Divine Divinity and Sacred, respectively.

 - The SNES racing game Cyber Spin was originally a game based on Future GPX Cyber Formula, it was brought overseas with references of the series removed, and in the American version, the setting was changed to a futuristic Formula One setting.

 - In its very earliest stages, The Last of Us was actually a Continuity Reboot of Jak and Daxter.
 Naughty Dog decided to make it a new IP instead when they realized the ideas they liked best had nothing to do with Jak and Daxter.